The education Vs career dilemma

 As a regular reader of this blog, you are likely to be either:

-An employee who is exploring ways to improve their life through online marketing of some sort.
+An employee who's exploring ways to improve their lives through online marketing of some sort.

-A business owner who is actively searching for ways to improve their online presence and create situations where more clients are finding them.
+A business owner who's actively searching for ways to improve their online presence and create situations where more clients are finding them.

-Either way, you are taking personal initiative to discover new information that you do not already know.
-You are open to change and opportunity, and are happy to create situations where this is more likely to happen.
+Either way, you're taking personal initiative to discover new information that you don't already know.
+You're open to change and opportunity and are happy to create situations where this is more likely to happen.

-This is how all successful people will act one day.
+This behaviour is how all successful people will act one day.
 (Perhaps this is already true in most cases?)
-They will work in mini careers that allow them to experience pleasure, and grow in character.
+They'll work in mini careers that allow them to experience pleasure, and grow in character.
 When the happiness and rewards slow down, a new challenge will be a positive event, from their point of view, and for those around them.

-How will we know what new career to embark on?
+How will we know what new career to embark?
 No-one ever suddenly shifts directions without a catalyst.
-A truck driver does not suddenly decide to be a doctor, and vice versa.
+A truck driver doesn't suddenly decide to be a doctor and vice-versa.
 What happens is a process and series of experiences and clues that lead us in a new direction.